Effective, Integrated Speech Therapy

 Speech therapy improves the communication skills of children with a wide range of disorders, including autism, hearing loss, and developmental impairments.
-The team at Scottsdale Children’s Institute, led by Jacob Boney, PsyD, BCBA-D, provides speech therapy services to all children ages 0-11 at the school in Scottsdale, Arizona.
-To learn how speech therapy can help your child, call or book an appointment online today.
+The team at Scottsdale Children’s Institute, led by Jacob Boney, PsyD, BCBA-D, provides speech therapy services to all children ages 0-11 at our school in Scottsdale, Arizona.

 Speech therapy at Scottsdale Children’s Institute involves the evaluation and treatment of speech disorders and communication problems.
-The highly trained speech therapists use a variety of techniques, including:
+Our highly trained speech therapists use a variety of techniques, including:

 Articulation is how clearly and distinctly you produce sounds.
 Your speech therapist models the correct formation of sounds and syllables in words and sentences, often during age-appropriate play activities.